 The role of a sales rep has evolved to the point where they now have the flexibility to work from wherever, whenever.
-This flexibility allows companies to hire and attract talent that would have been unavailable to them in the past and many are taking advantage by hiring remote sales teams.
+This flexibility allows companies to hire and attract remote talent that would have been unavailable to them in the past.

-Studies show that remote work may even increase the productivity of your team over in-office hires.
+Studies show that remote work may even increase the productivity of your team.
 However, getting your team to collaborate in a remote environment can prove a challenge.

 So, what do you need to do as a sales manager to make sure your remote sales team is successfully collaborating with you and the rest of the team?

 Sales reps are characteristically competitive in nature, focusing their efforts on lead acquisition and individual target goals.
-And with the added flexibility of remote work, building a collaborative working environment can prove even harder to implement.
+Building a collaborative remote working environment can prove even harder to implement.

-Your sales reps are on the front lines with potential customers, who offer valuable and unsolicited advice regularly.
+- Take advantage of the feedback your sales reps receive daily from their clients.
+Turn it into actionable intelligence by incorporating this feedback into strategies in other departments.
+Your sales reps are on the front lines with potential customers who offer valuable and unsolicited advice regularly.

-Next, listen to suggestions from your sales team.
-Provide the reps with feedback to demonstrate that you value their input and actually take the time to consider their ideas.
-Be sure to solicit suggestions on the various communications technologies your team uses for generating this feedback.
+- Listen to suggestions from your sales team.
+Demonstrate that you value their input and actually take the time to consider their ideas.

-Anything you can do to set collaboration as a habit instead of a burden to your sales team will help produce the innovation, creativity, and workflow improvements that quality collaboration brings.
+Anything you can do to set collaboration as a habit instead of a burden to your sales team will help produce innovation, creativity, and workflow improvements.

-Video conferencing tools are also a must-have for remote teams to provide quality feedback and collaborate on new ideas for sales pitches and lead-generation.
-Video conferencing is not just for your team to use with clients, it’s the collaboration tool that gives your remote sales team a sense of camaraderie that would be lacking without virtual meetings.
+- Video conferencing is not just for your team to use with clients.
+It’s the collaboration tool that gives your remote sales team a sense of camaraderie that would be lacking without virtual meetings.
 Plus, as a remote sales team manager, it is beneficial to engage with your team face-to-face (at least virtually) as much as possible.

 Managing a remote team can become difficult if you do not stay on top of the issues facing the team on a day-to-day basis.
 That said, there is a balance to be struck, avoid micromanaging your team as this can build resentment and distrust.

-Giving them their space will show them that you trust their discipline and judgement providing them confidence to do their best work.
-If you should notice a drop off in lead acquisition performance from one of your reps, then it might be appropriate to schedule a video call to check in and make sure they have everything they need to be successful.
+- Show your sales team that you trust their discipline and judgement by giving them space.
+If you notice a drop-off in lead acquisition performance from one of your reps, then it might be appropriate to schedule a video call to check in and make sure they have everything they need to be successful.

-Following these 3 steps will allow for you to establish a collaborative and productive remote sales team that will yield better results for everyone.
+Following these three steps will allow you to establish a collaborative and productive remote sales team that will yield better results for everyone.